GenesisFR/HowToBecomeGoodAtShooters/README.md

 - TTK: time to kill
 - TU: title update
 - TWD: total weapon damage
+- UG: Uzina Getica
+- UI: Umbra Initiative
 - W&H/WH: Walker, Harris & Co.
 - WD: weapon damage
 - WH: weapon handling
 - wipe: when the entire group dies

 ### AI animations
-- dodge roll: done to avoid explosions (grenades, Artillery Turret, Seeker Mines) or after getting shot, giving you time to either shoot mobs in the body while they're dodging, relocate or you can just wait until they recover from the animation to get an easy headshot
+- dodge roll: done to avoid explosions (grenades, Artillery Turret, Seeker Mines), Firestarter/Oxidizer clouds or after getting shot, giving you time to either shoot mobs in the body while they're dodging, relocate or you can just wait until they recover from the animation to get an easy headshot
 - knockback: after inflicting a certain amount of damage, gives you time to line up your next shot or get the kill
 - quick peek: done from cover on Heroic difficulty or lower by tank operators and medics, wait for it to get headshots with a (sniper) rifle
 - strafe: used after spotting a player, take your time to adjust your crosshair when sniping/rifling